dewittkane/table-legacy/NOTES.md

 [x] - gameDetails page is rendering before information update [x] - package game instance without player info?
 [x] - are two catchs in reducer redundant?
 YES, delete them!
-[] - game instance move to games reducer?
+[x] - game instance move to games reducer?
 [x] - get user search to work!!!
 [x] - fix log a game page....
 [x] - combine logAGame and playersTable reducers...
-DONT NEED TO DO [] - add authorized users to routes
+DONT NEED TO DO [x] - add authorized users to routes
-[] - one search that hits my game DB, one that hits API [x] - move setTable to Saga
+[x] - one search that hits my game DB, one that hits API [x] - move setTable to Saga
-[] - order player results to alphabetical
-[] - click a name to edit it?
+[x] - order player results to alphabetical(did by score) [] - click a name to edit it?
 [x] - fix games table to be unique
 [x] - fix add game to db button